-- 176. In any case, the Appellants had the opportunity to present their arguments and views before the Panel.
-It should also be noted that at the end of the hearing the Appellants confirmed their satisfaction with the way the hearing was conducted and that their right to be heard was respected. - 177.
+- satisfaction with the way the hearing was conducted and that their right to be heard was respected. - 176.
 For all of the above reasons, the Panel finds that there is no basis for the Appellants' complaint that their right to be heard was violated.